-Lest one think that the two Torah portions are unrelated, the end of Mishpatim returns to the saga of Sinai, completing the story started in Yitro.
-God tells Moses:
+Lest one think that the two Torah portions are unrelated, the end of Mishpatim returns to the saga of Sinai, completing the account started in Yitro.
+At Sinai, God told Moses:

 “Come up to Me, to the mountain, and remain there.
 I will give you the stone tablets, the Torah and the mitzvah, that I have written for the people’s instruction.”
 (Ex.
 24:12)